jasgigli/jasgigli/README.md

-Here's an updated version of your profile that includes a comprehensive list of technologies for Frontend, Backend, Fullstack, and DevOps roles:

----

 # 👋 Hi, I'm JasGiigli

 I'm a software developer and the CEO of JasGiigli, a tech company dedicated to creating innovative solutions that empower businesses and individuals.
 With a passion for technology and a commitment to excellence, I lead our team in developing cutting-edge software products.